DivanteLtd/shopware2vuestorefront/README.md

 Based on the success of `shopware2vuestorefront` integration Shopware and Divante are working together on the next version of enhanced, native and dedicated PWA for Shopware.
 It will be Open Source (MIT) and will be released in **Q2 2020**.

 This project is no longer actively supported by Vue Storefront.
-It **will remain available open source** for the foreseeable future however we recommend using the official Shopware PWA, powered by Vue Storefront, which is currently being build.
+It **will remain available open source**, however we recommend using the official Shopware PWA, powered by Vue Storefront, which is currently being build.
 More information can be found on [FAQ](FAQ.md).

 ## Contributors